flutter-tizen/flutter-tizen/doc/configure-device.md

 ## Raspberry Pi

-### Install Tizen OS on Raspberry Pi 3/4
+### Install Tizen OS on Raspberry Pi 4

-You need a Linux PC (for flashing), a Raspberry Pi 3 or 4 board, and a micro SD card with a minimum capacity of 8 GB.
+You need a Linux PC (for flashing), a Raspberry Pi 4 board, and a micro SD card with a minimum capacity of 8 GB.

 1. Insert an SD card to your PC, and **format** the disk.